-For each shower head, flow rate is dependent on your water pressure and if the flow restrictor is in place.
+For each shower head, flow rate is dependent on your water pressure and model.
 Our shower heads output around 2.0 gpm at 60 psi and 2.5 gpm at 80 psi with the flow restrictor in place.
-If you remove the flow restrictor, the shower heads output around 3.0 gpm at 60 psi and 3.5-4.0 gpm at 80 psi.

 Yes, it is that easy!
 Simply unscrew your old shower head and screw this one in its place.
 The old shower head may require a wrench to loosen depending on how tight it is.
 The whole installation takes just a few minutes, and there are detailed step-by-step installation instructions with pictures if you need it.

 Because of the brass fittings, I found that these shower heads can form tight, leak-proof seals without Teflon tape and without a wrench.
 However, I still recommend wrapping the shower arm threads with the Teflon tape (which is included).

 This shower head fits any standard ½" threaded male connection.
 You do not need anything special.
 For aesthetic purposes, you will probably want an extender pipe that is the same color as the shower head.

 No, it does not.
 The filter media works great with chlorine and glyphosate (along with other pesticides), but it does NOT remove fluorides (or at least not enough for me to claim it does).
 I really wanted a filter to remove fluoride, but all the effective fluoride filters were super expensive (and I wanted my filters to be affordable).

 Yes, the shower filter can fit shower hoses, as long as they have a ½" threaded connection.
 Several customers have already used the shower filter with a water hose.
 The shower filter will not fit an outdoor garden hose.
 Most garden hoses in the U.S. have a ¾" threaded connections.
 You can buy ½" x ¾" adapters if you want to use the shower filter with a garden hose.